francescovisconti/francescovisconti.github.io/publications.md

 doi: [10.1080/03932729.2014.875831](http://dx.doi.org/10.1080/03932729.2014.875831).

 ## Work in progress

-* Natili, M., Ronchi, S., Visconti, F. Invisible Social Europe?
-Linking citizens’ awareness of European Cohesion Funds, individual power resources and support for the EU.
-**Status**: Under review in the _Journal of European Social Policy_.

 * Visconti, F. and Pellegata, A., European solidarity as a contested terrain after the crisis: a multidimensional approach.
 **Status**: Under review in the _Journal of Common Market Studies_.